hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/minimizers.md

 x.grad
 ```

-The computation of `y` is unaffected by `>` versus `>=` because this function is continuous, but the autograd computation _does_ depend on this implementation detail.
-Finally,
+At $x = 0$, the first calculation fails `x > 0` so `y` is set to `0` and its derivative is the derivative of the expression `0`, which is `0`.

+At $x = 0$, the second calculation passes `x >= 0` so `y` is set to `x` (which is `0`) and its derivative is the derivative of the expression `x`, which is `1`.

+This autograd procedure is not sensitive to a local neighborhood around the point that is being differentiated!
+That's why it doesn't see that the derivative has a left-limit that is different from its right-limit, and doesn't recognize that a true derivative is not defined.
+The value that this procedure returns depends on what seems like an implementation detail: `x > 0` versus `x >= 0` to decide between `x` and `0`.

+But, as a matter of convention adopted by the ML community,

 $$\frac{d}{dx} \mbox{ReLU}(0) = 0$$

-is a convention adopted by the community.
 It could have been defined to be $0$ or $1$, but $0$ is more popular.

 +++